 In 1996, Kathleen moved her studio into the Towles Court Art Colony and began expanding her Expressive Arts offerings beyond the therapy setting by creating a variety of workshops bringing the healing aspects of creativity to the general public.
 In 2000, she and Victoria Domenichello-Anderson opened Inner Visions Studio and Gallery, and, in 2004 created the Art and Healing Certificate Program at Ringling College of Art and Design, Continuing Studies and Special Programs.
 In 2007, Kathleen, with Victoria Domenichello-Anderson, Elizabeth Bornstein, and Tamara Teeter Knapp, founded Expressive Arts Florida, LLC.
 In 2010, Expressive Arts Florida Institute was created as a vehicle to educate others to become Expressive Arts professionals.

 Kathleen is fully dedicated to introducing others to the positive healing power of the Expressive Arts.
 She is a practicing visual artist, with a special interest in Mandalas and the Touch Drawing process.
 Her work is exhibited at Expressive Arts Florida, and also Cortes Island, B.C., where she spends her summers.
 She created the Art as a Healing Practice model, a combination of guided meditation, visual art, writing and sharing, and she teaches this regularly.
-Kathleen also teaches Mandala workshops, as well as Creative Self Renewal for Therapists, Expressive Arts Case Consultation for therapists, and Touch Drawing.
+Kathleen also teaches Mandala workshops, Expressive Arts Case Consultation for therapists, and Touch Drawing.
 She is a founder and core faculty of Expressive Arts Florida Institute Certificate Training Program.
+Kathleen offers supervision for therapists seeking registration as a REAT.